 This model emphasizes coordination and delivery of healthcare with the involvement of the patient's primary care physician (PCP).
 The PCP coordinates and monitors all parties involved in the care offered to the patient to ensure that value-based care is being offered.
 Recent studies have shown the patient-centered medical home model to deliver positive results in reducing unnecessary service utilization and related cost reductions.

 Challenges to value-based reimbursement

-Despite the increase in VBR adoption, significant barriers remain that challenge further growth and adoption:
+Despite the increase in VBR adoption, barriers remain that could slow growth and adoption: